F286/TowerDefence/README.md

 ## Conclusion

 If you embrace this, it will directly lead to less bugs, faster development, and a higher quality product.
 The code will be simpler, which means less bugs.
 This will let you focus on fun things such as making the app, instead of staying up until 2 am to fix an iPad export specific bug.
-You will leverage Unity, this will let you develop 2-3 times faster, perhaps you would like to go to the beach instead of working weekends?
+You will leverage Unity, this will let you develop 2-3 times faster, this means you can go to the beach instead of working weekends.
 You will use processes to allow the team to work together more effectively(1), this will lead to a highly polished and professional app.
 Thanks for reading. : )

 (1) Small increases in effectiveness will lead to exponential increases in output, since the 'rich get richer, and the poor get poorer'.
 Related to the Pareto Distribution.
 [Link](https://youtu.be/-k_FfS1kHfY)